A VISION PUT INTO PRACTICE

 In developing gate.ruhr, we also keep a careful eye on the aspects relevant to local residents.
 We see broad acceptance for gate.ruhr in the neighbourhood and the public as an important building stone for the success of our project.

-On this website, we will keep you informed about gate.ruhr and invite you to come along on our path into the future.
-You too can be part of our vision!
+On this website we will keep you up to date on gate.ruhr and invite you to accompany us on our way into the future.
+You too can be part of our gate.ruhr vision!

 Lord Mayor CEO

 City of Marl RAG Montan Immobilien GmbH

 The district government of Münster has now approved a total of more than 17 million euros in funding for gate.ruhr GmbH in an amendment notice.
 The exact amount is 17,123,643.92 euros, which will be used to support the development of the gate.ruhr industrial and commercial area on the site of the Auguste Victoria 3/7 mine in Marl, which was closed down in 2015.

 District President Andreas Bothe handed over the funding notification to Michael Dinklage and Volker Duddek, both managing directors of gate.ruhr GmbH, on Friday, 4 November.
 Marl’s mayor Werner Arndt, Michael Kalthoff, chairman of the management board of RAG Montan Immobilien GmbH, as well as Andreas Täuber and Dr. Andreas Schützendübel, chairman and vice-chairman of the town planning committee, were also present at the handing over of the notice in Marl.